10 Things People With Good Credit Always Do

 “Try to keep your credit cards open, as long as you’re not paying any annual fees to do so,” Hardeman recommends.
 If it does come with a fee, go ahead and close it, but open a free card that you can plan to have around forever, putting one or two bills on it.
 Hardeman explains that a card might “fall off” your credit report because of inactivity in seven to 10 years.

-Your old cards will also help keep your credit utilisation rate low, because it ups your overall limit, assuming you're able to keep your spending in check.
+Your old cards will also help keep your credit utilization rate low, because it ups your overall limit, assuming you’re able to keep your spending in check.

 4. They Pay Bills on Time Every Time